 When you have little time, a vegetarian restaurant seems so far away, and the dollars in your pocket are running out, this recipe for Fried Tofu with Lemongrass will make for a quick meal.
-Ready-fried tofu is available in Asian markets.
-All you need to do is heat the tofu by refrying or baking it to get back its crunchiness.
-Instead of fresh lemongrass, use its powdered form, which can be stored in your pantry.
+Ready-fried tofu is available in Asian markets—all you need to do is heat the tofu by refrying or baking it to get back its crunchiness.
+Instead of fresh lemongrass use powdered, which can be stored in your pantry.
 Everything is thrown into a pan, seasoned, and heated through.
 In no time, you will have a delicious, nutritious, and affordable meal.
 Recipe from Vietnamese Fusion: Vegetarian Cuisine* by Chat Mingkwan.

 - 1 lb firm tofu, completely drained of water

 - 1 cup vegetable oil

 - 1/3 cup lemongrass, tender midsection only, finely minced,

 - 1 tsp red chiles, minced, more or or less to taste